raunaqrichi/e-learning/README.md

 1. It is a Educational website.
 2. You can learn many courses from this site.
-3. Its very usuful to develop your skill.
+3. It's very usufull to develop your skill.